Understanding Results of Your Microtesting

-Title of Transcript of Understanding AdWords Reports and Statistics
+Click for Transcript of Understanding AdWords Reports and Statistics

 Ted owns Ted's Travel a small travel agency.
 He advertises with AdWords for two main reasons to get his brand message about his tour packages out there and to increase web visits to keep pages on a site.
 When Ted first started using AdWords he saw lots of statistics and reports, but didn't know where to begin.
 That all changed when Ted decided to spend 15 to 30 minutes a week reviewing his account.
 Now that he knows his way around AdWords those statistics and reports help them make informed decisions about his ads, know specifically where he needs to make changes to his account, and see what's worked and what hasn't over time.
 Let's watch just what Ted does during one of his weekly check-ins.